-Through our local Chapter network, staff help connect the community to local resources and services.
-Our Chapters also educate the community about PD and raise awareness and funds through activities such as Moving Day walks and educational programs.
-To find programs and events near you, visit Parkinson.org/ Events or contact our Helpline at 1-800-4PD-INFO (1-800-473-4636) or Helpline@Parkinson.org.
+The Parkinson's Foundation has Chapters and staff in cities around the country that offer educational information, support groups, wellness classes, symposia and other resources.
+To find programs and events near you, visit Parkinson.org/search or contact our Helpline at 1-800-4PD-INFO (473-4636) or Helpline@Parkinson.org.